 Minimum two (2) years technical training in electronics technology.
 Minimum four (4) years extensive electronic maintenance experience including two-way vehicular radio experience.

 Knowledge & Skills Required

-FCC General Class Commercial Radio Telephone License or comparable industry certification.
+FCC General Class Commercial Radio Telephone or comparable industry certification.
 Must obtain license or certification within six (6) months of employment.
-A valid Texas driver’s license is required for the job and must meet METRO’s requirements regarding motor vehicle records.
+A valid Texas Driver’s License is required for the job and must meet METRO’s requirements regarding motor vehicle records.
 Working knowledge of personal computers and related software.
-Good communication skills (written and verbal).
+Good communications (written and verbal) skills.